chouseknecht/symfony-mariadb-nginx/README.md

 ### Configure insecure registry access

 For the deployment we'll be pushing images to the insecure registry hosted on the VM.
-The address of the registry is *hub.* followed by the IP address of the VM.
-For example, `hub.10.2.2.2`.
-Add an entry to your local */etch/hosts* file pointing this name to the IP address of the VM.
+The address of the registry is the IP address of the VM.

 You'll need to configure Docker to access the registry.
 If you're running Docker Engine, follow the [instructions here](https://docs.docker.com/registry/insecure/#/deploying-a-plain-http-registry) to add the *--insecure-registry* option.